tasogarenaki/tasogarenaki.github.io/_posts/2022-06-01-Python-Note.md

 def time_per_word(times_per_player, words):
     """Given timing data, return a game data abstraction, which contains a list of words and the amount of time each player took to type each word.

-    Arguments:
-        times_per_player: A list of lists of timestamps including the time the player started typing, followed by the time the player finished typing each word.
-        words: a list of words, in the order they are typed.
-    """
-    # BEGIN PROBLEM 9
-    "*** YOUR CODE HERE ***"

-    """
     >>> p = [[1, 4, 6, 7], [0, 4, 6, 9]]
     >>> words = ['This', 'is', 'fun']
     >>> game = time_per_word(p, words)